(

-most importantly, can Mitt Romney be trusted to stand by his platform?
+conservative?
+And most importantly, can the 2012 Mitt Romney platform be

-2012 candidacy platform is contrasted below with the platform
+Mitt Romney's 2012 candidacy platform is contrasted below with the platform Mitt

 Why is